Skip to main contentSkip to main navigationSkip to footer content

 Geriatric Syndromes

-This 8 week on-line course utilizes relevant theory and findings from social, biological, and health sciences to explore the wholistic needs of those older adults experiencing common psychological and physiological issues that are specific to this age group.
-Issues related to assessment, intervention, risk reduction, and prevention are incorporated as well as explaining the impact these problems have on older adults and their families.
+This 8 week on-line course utilizes relevant theory and findings from the social, biological and health sciences to explore the holistic needs of older adults experiencing common psychological and physiological issues that are specific to this age group.
+Issues related to assessment, intervention, risk reduction and prevention are incorporated as well as explaining the impact these problems may have on older adults and their families.
+Also listed as NURS 348.

 GERON 395